shakfu/chuck-max/README.md

 The last three can be installed using [Homebrew](https://brew.sh) as follows:

 ```bash
 brew install cmake bison flex
 ```

-## Compilation

-Currently `chuck~` can only be built on macOS.
-Of course, any help to progrss a windows version variant would be welcome!

 The buildsystem consists of a minimal Makefile frontend with CMake driving the build on the backend.